aidanconnolly/unlpd-crime-data/ThesisDocument.md

 ## Cleaning the data

-This program doesn't work with the stolen and damaged amounts specifically, but I wanted to go ahead and clean them.
-To be able to treat them as numbers, I had to remove the extra punctuation and convert the data type of the column from string to float.
-I also needed to convert the Reported column to datetime objects for time-based analysis.
+This program doesn't work with the stolen and damaged amounts specifically, but cleaned them anyway.
+To be able to treat them as numbers, I removed the extra punctuation and converted the data type of the column from string to float.
+I also converted the Reported column to datetime objects for time-based analysis.

 ```python
 df['Stolen'] = df['Stolen'].str.replace(',','')